WARNING: Real Estate Rant Ahead

 - Stop under-communicating on commercial or investment properties.
 Details matter – a lot.
 Put them in the description.
 Investors want to know the details.
 What’s the rent roll?
 How long is the lease if it’s currently rented?
 What are the taxes?
 Don’t make people guess–get specific!

 - Stop forgetting to spell check.
 Really?
 There are SO many tools to help ensure your spelling and grammar are correct today.
 Use them and use proper English, not the text message shortcuts you see so much of now.

 Listen.
 I care about you.
 I care very much.
 I speak to and coach thousands of people every year – and their success – your success – they matter to me.
 That’s why most of the time what I do from the stage or on a webinar or in one-on-one coaching is to help agents see a clear path to what they SHOULD do.
 Daily.
 Weekly.
 Monthly.
 So that they can design lives and careers worth smiling about.

 Sometimes coaching takes a different turn though.
 Sometimes you have to show people what they should STOP doing first before they can see the path to what works.
 That’s what this is about.
 Pay attention to the details.
 Go the extra mile.
 Communicate at a high level.
 Take amazing pictures (of more than the door).
 Connect with your fellow agents in your market.
 Be the example others should follow.

 When you do all of those things, I promise, your business will improve, your referrals will start to flow, and the respect for not just you – but our industry will rise as well.
 Challenge accepted?
 I’d love to hear your thoughts.

-Download a pdf of the Best Practices checklist from your classroom under Systems and Checklists.
+Download a pdf of the Best Practices checklist from your classroom under Listing Appointment.